What "monitor my marketing data" actually means

 An agent isn't an LLM with a system prompt.
 It's an LLM with tools.
 The shape of the tools determines the shape of the agent.
 The mistake is to give the agent broad tools ("run any GAQL query") and hope.
 The right move is narrow tools that hand the agent specific evidence on demand.

-The advisor and fairy godmother in datafairy share a tool surface like this:
+datafairy reasons over a tool surface like this:

-For fairy godmother (the operator agent), one more class of tools shows up — writes:
+When datafairy moves into execution (Starter and up), one more class of tools shows up — staged writes:

-stage_modification(change_spec)— propose a GTM container change.
-Returns a diff for human approval.commit_modification(staged_id)— call after human approval.
-Pushes the change via the GTM Container API.rollback_modification(staged_id)— call automatically if the next scan shows regression.
+stage_modification(change_spec)— propose a GTM or GA4 change.
+Returns a diff for your approval.
+Never auto-published.commit_modification(staged_id)— called only after you click publish.
+Pushes the change via the GTM Container API through your OAuth.rollback_modification(staged_id)— for ad-spend actions, called automatically if a circuit-breaker trips or the next scan shows regression.

 Notice what's not on the tool list.
 The agent can't read arbitrary files.
 It can't run unrestricted JavaScript on your site.
 It can't query your warehouse.
+And it can't publish a measurement change on its own — that always waits for your hand.
 The narrow surface is a feature.

 Eval harness — how you know it's actually working